researchsetup/researchsetup.github.io/researchmodel.md

 $$E[Impact | Your\ Research] \gg E[Impact | Your\ Nonresearch]$$

 For some people, it turns out this assumption is not true, and it is better to leave research and do non-research work.
 For instance, it can be joining a non-profit, finding an arbitrage opportunity, social entrepreneurship, teaching, etc.  All of these are totally totally cool.
+Remember, opportunities are endless!

 Some may try to suggest that you're not "cut out" for research, implying that $Evidence\rightarrow 0$.
 Hopefully at this point you would agree that the term is independent of this choice.